elangovan369/Elango/README.md

-Hi my name is Elangovan Studying BTech ECE IE in SRM University ,Chennai
+Hi my name is Elangovan